 Tips on Getting Around Town

 Plan A for getting around Boston is to walk.
-Seriously, that's my first choice, and of course it's free.
-This is a small city and just about everything here is in reasonable walking distance from the downtown area.
+Seriously, that's my first choice, and of course, it's free.
+This is a small city, and just about everything here is within a reasonable walking distance of the downtown area.
 But realistically, there are some destinations that it's not really practical to walk to, and your legs will get tired before the end of the day unless you're training for the marathon.

 So when you need to take the weight off your feet, go to Plan B, which is taking the "T." This is Boston's subway system, which is the oldest in the country.
-At times, it shows.
-But it mostly works and the network will get you out to all the locations mentioned in this guide as well as back to base.
-It's not difficult to figure out and navigate around.
-But listen up . . . it's not free.
-Sorry, you have to buy tickets to use it.
+(At times, it shows.)
+But it mostly works, and the network will get you out to all the locations mentioned in this guide as well as back to your home base.
+It's not difficult to figure out and navigate, but . . . it isn't free.
+Sorry, but you have to buy tickets to use the subway.

-And if you have a car . . . park it in a garage and forget about it.
-You don't need it as it'll be a terrible waste of your time and cause you hours of frustration trying to find your way around.
+And if you have a car?
+Park it in a garage and forget about it.
+You won't need it, and it'll be a terrible waste of your time and cause you hours of frustration trying to find your way around.

-And most of all . . . enjoy these free things to do in Boston!
+Most of all, enjoy these free things to do in Boston!

 This article was started in February 2008.
-All the information was correct as of that date and I have updated it as programs have changed over the years.
+All the information was correct at that time, and I have done my best to update it as programs have changed over the years.
 Usually, people let me know by adding a comment or sending me an email.
-This is good and I appreciate it.
+This is good, and I appreciate it.

 However, if you intend to make use of any of the programs, please double-check first to ensure the program is still being offered or restrictions have not been introduced which could prohibit your eligibility for a free program.

-I believe this to be the most complete list of free things to do in Boston on the web and I'd like to keep adding to it as well as keep it accurate, so please keep sending in corrections.
+I believe this to be the most complete list of free things to do in Boston you'll find on the web, and I'd like to keep adding to it as well as keep it accurate, so please keep sending in corrections.